tsitle/santagger/README-build.md

   - `$ pacman -S git` (this version of Git will only work inside a MSYS2 environment like UCRT64)
   - alternatively, you can download and install Git from [here](https://git-scm.com/download/win).
     That version of Git will then work everywhere.
-- optional: install Zip:
+- optional: install Zip and Unzip:
-  `$ pacman -S zip` (this version of Zip will only work inside a MSYS2 environment like UCRT64)
+  `$ pacman -S zip unzip` (this version of Zip will only work inside a MSYS2 environment like UCRT64)

 Optional external libraries: